 Marisa Groom Millinery is committed to making conscious choices when selecting suppliers and materials.
-Below is a list of some suppliers and materials used and information about each, covering the three E’s of sustainability – Environmental, Economy and Ethical (or Equity/Social)
+With vintage straw and sustainable, dead stock and remnant fabrics becoming more accessible, they are incorporated wherever possible.
+Below is a list of suppliers and materials used and information about each, covering the three E’s of sustainability – Environmental, Economy and Ethical (or Equity/Social)

 Parkin Fabrics is a friendly, family run business in Manchester UK.
 They have a long history of working closely with weavers ensuring fair pay and working conditions.

 Products used: Sinamay, Wool and Fur Felt, Parasisal and General Supplies such as PVA stiffener.

 Sinamay is a durable, natural plant-based material made from woven fibres of the Abaca tree.
 The Abaca tree is similar to the banana palm and is native to the Philippines.

 Discover more about Sinamay and Parkin Fabrics sustainability efforts here:

 Jenny and Mavi from Majesa are committed to supplying wholesale Panama straw to smaller milliners as well as some of the most renown milliners in the UK.

 Jenny is Ecuadorian and has been importing Panama straw to the UK since 1989.
 She is recognised for her dedicated work with local weavers to reduce supply chains and ensure they receive fair pay for their incredible work.

 Products used: Panama Capelines